Categories

 Students of ancient Greek culture, not necessarily at English universities, but more commonly centered on Greek Orthodox Church parishes, study the Homeric epic poems as the foundation of Western Civilization.
 It was set up in the 8th century before Christ.

-We know of an historically recent example, in the improvisatory music of Art Tatum, the blind poet of the piano, who probably only developed a few of his own “licks”, in comparison with the enormous catalogue of melodic and rhythmic phrases he stored in his head, most having been based on what he heard over his lifetime, from his childhood.
+We know of an historically recent example, in the improvisatory music of Art Tatum, the blind poet of the piano, who probably only developed a few hundred of his own “licks”, in comparison with the enormous catalogue of melodic and rhythmic phrases he stored in his head, most having been based on what he heard over his lifetime, from his childhood.

 Now some people whose names we know, lived during the more recent, epochal change from human to electronic-synthetic music.
 My own Mother was born in 1910.
 In her third year, she was accustomed to getting her entertainment by going to her relatives’ house, where someone played a piano and everyone who was not deaf or tone-deaf, sang; the average person knew the lyrics to 200 songs; there were 300 piano brands when my Mother was 3; there were ten 1-million sheet-music printings every year, with many more in lower denominations, but most music sung in homes, among friends and local society, was traditional, not top-sellers.

 The other leg of my Mother’s musical experience, was set across a breach in the cultural divide, over in the electronically-augmented sphere of music.
-Whereas in 1913 she was herself was singing with her own voice at her cousins’, a mere twenty years later, in 1933, at the age of 23, she was going to talkies to hear Jeanette MacDonald, Nelson Eddy and Ramon Navarro sing light-opera, in movies with only the most superficial plot development.
+Whereas in 1913 she herself was singing with her own voice at her cousins’, a mere twenty years later, in 1933, at the age of 23, she was going to talkies to hear Jeanette MacDonald, Nelson Eddy and Ramon Navarro sing light-opera, in movies with only the most superficial plot development.

 Music in my Mother’s toddlerhood, was singing with your own voice; in her young-girlhood, it was sitting in a dark movie theatre, letting others do your music for you.